 Does temperature play a role?

 Yes.
-While humans often do not have much hair on their arms, goosebumps will still naturally occur, causing your hair to raise though it will do little to actually warm your body.
+While humans often do not have much hair on their arms, goosebumps will still naturally occur, causing your hair to raise.
+Despite the raised hair, it will do little to warm your body temperature.

 What can goosebumps tell me about my health?

-Some of the limited research we have available is from a recent 100 participant study conducted by researchers from Harvard and the University of Oxford.
-They used monitoring devices to test the physiological response of attendants to a live music concert.
+A 100 participant study conducted by researchers from Harvard and the University of Oxford tried to examine the why behind the development of goosebumps by those that attended a live music event.
+They used monitoring devices to test the physiological response of attendants.

-The study discovered that those that did experience goosebumps at the live event reported having a better mood and “enhanced overall wellbeing.”
-It is hard to gather a lot from a small study like this, but if anything it confirms the connection between positive feelings and the occurrence of goosebumps.
+The study discovered that those that experienced goosebumps at the live event reported having a better mood and “enhanced overall wellbeing.”
+It is hard to gather a lot from a small study like this, and more research would need to be done to conclude what goosebumps mean for our health.

 Do animals get goosebumps?